panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-03-27 Program Management Committee/2019-03-27-PMC_Summary.md

 *    **WP1 Management** - Jordi wasn't present in the last meeting and only can report progress in D1.2 Mid-Year Summary.
 Jordi also reminded everyone that the agreed Financial Report will need to be done for the next Executive Board meeting.
-Andy pointed out that all WP leaders should update summaries of their meetings in GitHub, so we can all follow all WPs
+Andy pointed out that all WP leaders should update summaries of their meetings in GitHub, so we can all follow all WPs.
+We are missing minutes for WP3, WP5, WP7, WP8 and WP9.
 *    **WP2 Data Policy and Stewardship** - Andy reported work in a lessons learnt document by CERIC and a report from Jon (ESS).
 *    **WP3 Data Catalog Services** - Tobias was absent.
 Petra reported planning an event to be hosted at DMSC
 *    **WP4 Data Analysis Services** - Hans reported attendance by XFEL to EGI conference (in Amsterdam) and also a